Playing middleman is one of the fastest ways to venture into the business world.

 As a dropshipper, your main goal is to get your target market to place orders through you.

 What happens between the placement of the order and the receipt of the order is something that is totally beyond your control.

-It is the supplier who does the quality control on the products, select a logistics partner for delivery, and every other step along the chain.
+It’s the supplier who does the quality control on the products, select a logistics partner for delivery, and every other step along the chain.

-Whether the supplier ships it out on time or not is something that you can only pray about.
+Whether the supplier ships it out on time, or not, is something that you can only pray about.

 4. You’re the sole guarantor.

 The dropshipping business model is like a ménage à trois involving the buyer, the dropshipper, and the supplier.

 As the dropshipper, you’ve to act as a guarantor to the other two, promising quality and delivery of the products to the buyer, and promising payment to the supplier.

 In most cases, the dropshipper advances payment to the supplier while the buyer deposits in escrow — meaning the money is held in trust until the transaction is completed.